Group Schemes with $\mathbb F_q$-Action: Introduction

+The above equivalence of categories appears in Hartl-Singh \cite{SinH}, Theorem 5.2, at the torsion level of the function field analogue of the crystalline Dieudonn\'e theory for $p$-divisible groups they establish over a general base.
+This was one of the main motivations for our study.
+For further applications in this direction, see for example Hartl-Kim \cite{HK}, as well as the paper \cite{GL} by Genestier and V. Lafforgue, where Theorem \ref{finiteversion} appears as Proposition 0.3.

-Let us summarize the structure of the paper.
-In §\ref{sec1}, we provide some basic definitions and results on group schemes.
-Section §\ref{sec2} specializes to group schemes of additive type, and culminates in the proof of Theorem \ref{finiteversion} in the crucial case $q=p$.
-Some details are postponed to avoid repetition and streamline the argument. \\ In §\ref{sec3} and §\ref{sec4}, we define the categories $\sht qA$ and $\grpa qA$, respectively, and study their internal structure.
-Section §\ref{sec5} is concerned with the construction of the functors $\M$ and $\G$, a more detailed analysis of their properties, and the proof of Theorem \ref{finiteversion}. \\ In §\ref{sec6}, we introduce quasi-balanced group schemes, and compare the two balance conditions. \\ Finally, Section §\ref{sec7} concerns the question what we can still say in the case of infinite group schemes.
+Let us briefly outline the structure of the paper.
+In $\mathsection$\ref{sec2}, we provide some basic theory of group schemes we need.
+Section $\mathsection$\ref{sec3} specializes to group schemes of additive type, and culminates in the proof of Theorem \ref{finiteversion} in the crucial case $q=p$.
+Some details are postponed to avoid repetition and streamline the argument.

-\addtocontents{toc}{\SkipTocEntry}
+In $\mathsection$\ref{sec4} and $\mathsection$\ref{sec5}, we define the categories $\sht qA$ and $\grpa qA$, respectively, and study their internal structure.
+Section $\mathsection$\ref{sec6} is concerned with the construction of the functors $\M$ and $\G$, a more detailed analysis of their properties, and the proof of Theorem \ref{finiteversion}.

+In $\mathsection$\ref{sec7}, we introduce quasi-balanced group schemes, and compare the two balance conditions.
+Finally, $\mathsection$\ref{sec8} concerns the question what we can still say in the case of infinite group schemes.

+\addtocontents{toc}{\skipTOCentry}